A lot of people are stuck in shame, despair and disgust over their sexual sins that they have been engaging in for years.

 - Run away from her past sins by:

-- Engaging in her unwanted sexual behaviours to numb out the pain
+- Engaging in her unwanted sexual behaviors to numb out the pain

 - Going back to the authority figure, to feel needed, wanted, loved